-- Some physical health issues, such as thyroid difficulties or cardiac arrhythmias, as well as caffeine and other substances/medications, can cause or exacerbate anxiety symptoms; a physical health assessment can help.
+- Some physical health issues, such as thyroid difficulties, cardiac arrhythmias, and caffeine and other substances/medications, can cause or exacerbate anxiety symptoms; a physical health assessment can help.

 Treatment for Anxiety Attack

 Psychotherapy, medicine, or a combination of the two is commonly used to help with anxiety attacks by treating the causes behind them.
-It may be treated in a variety of ways, and patients should consult with their doctor to determine which option is best for them.
+It may be treated in various ways, and patients should consult with their doctor to determine which option is best for them.